 This post, Axiom’s End by Lindsay Ellis | Book Review, contains affiliate links.
 You do not have to purchase through these links, but doing so helps support this blog at no additional cost to you.
 Sharing and following are great free ways to show your support and are equally appreciated!

-Hello, friends!
-Today, I’m sharing my review of Lindsay Ellis’s debut, Axiom’s End.
-A solid first-contact story, Axiom’s End features wonderful world-building, excellent espionage, and most importantly, really cool aliens.
-Keep reading to hear my thoughts on the first book in the Noumena series.
+Hi, friends!
+Thanks for joining me today; I’m so glad you’re here 💙.
+Today I’m sharing my review of Lindsay Ellis’s 2020 debut novel, Axiom’s End.
+A solid first-contact story, Axiom’s End features wonderful world-building, excellent espionage, and most importantly: really cool aliens.
+Keep reading to hear my thoughts on the first book in Ellis’s Noumena series.

 I read this book as part of my 2021 Reading Challenge.
 Check out all the books I’m reading for the challenge here.

 Denial is always the first response to upheaval, to any collective trauma, and if these leaks eventually reveal themselves to be legitimate, the revelation of first contact will be traumatic.
 Proof positive that we are not alone… Proof positive that authorities cannot be trusted… Truth is not freely given in our society; it must be taken.